cognitect/transit-clj/README.md

 bin/verify -impls clj -enc json
 ```

-This will test the json version of the `transit-clj` implementation.
+This will test the `json` version of the `transit-clj` implementation.

-The `-enc` option value can be either json or msgpack.
-If it is omitted
+The `-enc` option value can be either `json` or `msgpack`.
+If it is
-then both with be tested.
+omitted then both with be tested.

 The `-impls` can be any languange implementation. `clj` will test
 `transit-clj` and `ruby` will test `transit-ruby`.
 If this option is